Skip to content

 y[1] = 101 // error: `y[1]` is immutable

 While the tuple entries can be either mutable or immutable, the field name/types are immutable.
-It is possible to construct new tuples with the ++ (concatenate) and ... (in-place operator):
+New tuples are built with the ... splice operator, which inserts a tuple's fields into the surrounding tuple literal:

 assert(ccat1 == (1,2,3))